hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 {% marginfigure 'touch-down-leipzig-margin' 'assets/img/posts/life-at-trivago/touch-down-leipzig.jpg' '*Quick shot* from my window seat few seconds before landing at the **Leipzig / Halle Airport**.' %}

 The first thing I did was connect to the Airport WI-FI, launched the Uber app on my phone and that was when I saw the notice, *"Unfortunately, Uber is not available in your area."*.
 I was like impossible, it must be my internet.
-I disconnected and connected back hoping that would fix something, after multiple tries, I decided to ask for help, turned out Uber doesn't work here and later learnt UBER only work in select German states.
+I disconnected and connected back hoping that would fix something, after multiple tries, I decided to ask for help, turned out Uber wasn't available in Leipzig.

 I also couldn't use the local taxi as the only accepted payment method was cash.
-To cut the long story short, my saving grace was a young fella who agreed to accept PayPal for cash which is how I was able eventually take the local taxi.
+To cut the long story short, my saving grace was a young fella who agreed to accept PayPal for cash which is how I was able eventually take the local taxi to my final destination.
 I think I spent roughly 2 hours at the airport after checking out.

 ## The Check-in Week

 As a newbie in trivago, you undergo a 5-day onboarding program hence the name *Check-in Week*.
-The check-in week takes place at the company campus in Dusseldorf, Germany and the goal was to create a welcoming, insightful and challenging start for the newbies, ensuring you understand the business, connect with the company culture and feel empowered to make an impact.
+The check-in week takes place at the company campus in Dusseldorf, Germany and the goal was to create a welcoming, insightful and challenging start for the newbies and more importantly to ensure that newbies understand the business model, connect with the company culture and feel empowered to make an impact.

 **<u>Day 1</u>**

-On the first day, you get a general overview of trivago from the business model -> core values -> organisational structure.
+On the first day, you get a general overview about trivago from business model -> core values -> organisational structure.
 You also get to meet lots of people while browsing around the beautiful campus.
-You end the day by getting your work laptop, so you can set up your email, slack and other communication tools used by the company.
+You end the day by getting your work laptop so, you can set up your email, slack and other communication tools used by the company.

 {% twocolumnfigure 'assets/img/posts/life-at-trivago/meeting-room-in-trivago-campus.jpg' 'Meeting room at the trivago campus.' 'assets/img/posts/life-at-trivago/trivago-culture-kitchen.jpg' 'trivago Culture Kitchen' %}